WalonLi/PictureDisplayer/doc/README.md

 ----

 # History
+## 14/01/08
+1. Simple controller is done, it can play two pictures and background music

 ## 14/12/31
 1. Finish Picture display(demo version) in Player.cpp
 2. CentOS(VM) not support opacity now, I will try it on Windows later...